PenBlu/yii-magnificpopup/README.md

 Example Extension
-Extension de ejemplo creada por PenBlu
+Extension de magnificpopup creada por PenBlu

 Installation
 The preferred way to install this extension is through composer.